 We’ve been waiting and waiting, and here it finally is: Persona 5.

 You might recall a few articles where we talked about Persona 5 – you can find them here and here.
 And if you couldn’t tell, we’ve been patiently waiting for this game to arrive.
 Now that it’s here though, it’s time to set it under the microscope of scrutiny.
-Shigeru Miyamoto said that: “A delayed game is eventually good, but a rushed game is forever bad”.
-This was in reference to delays that happened while Persona 5 was in production.
+Shigeru Miyamoto of Nintendo said that: “A delayed game is eventually good, but a rushed game is forever bad”.
+Well, we’ll see if that holds true with Persona 5.

 Since this is a first impressions look at Persona 5, we won’t be mentioning anything beyond the first Palace or main dungeon.
 What we’ve chosen to focus on is its gameplay, music, and how the beginning of Persona 5 builds on the game’s story and theme.